brandur/sorg/content/drafts/accidental-obsolescence.md

-A cynic might posit that companies are doing this on purpose as part of a program of [planned obsolescence][planned], but the reality is that it's much more like ***accidental obsolescence***.
+A cynic might posit that companies are doing this on purpose as part of a program of [planned obsolescence][planned], but the reality is that the source of these usability losses is much more innocent than that.
 Companies are incentivized to favor development speed, new features, and visual gimmickry over performance.
-And while Apple is the worst in class in selecting for new and longer genie animations over the usability of its software, it's happening everywhere -- developers are regularly building products only on pristine versions of recent hardware iterations, and older platforms are suffering for it.
+Developers are regularly building products only on pristine versions of recent hardware iterations rather than what's likely to be out in the field.
+And while Apple is worst-in-class in selecting for new and longer genie/fade/slide animations over the usability of its software, it's happening everywhere.

+Rather than being a maliciously engineered schedule of deprecation, the reality is much more akin to one of unintended consequences.
+It's not planned obsolescence, it's ***accidental obsolescence***.

 !fig src="/assets/accidental-obsolescence/ruins.jpg" caption="Adequate performance seems destined to be lost to time."